kencasimiro/kencasimiro/README.md

 ## 👋🏼 Hey, I'm Ken!

 I'm currently a 3rd year computer engineering major at [UC San Diego](https://ucsd.edu) doing software development on the side.
-I go to a bunch of hackathons and contribute to open source projects in my free time.
-Thanks for visiting my profile!
+This summer I am interning at Lawrence Berkeley National Laboratory, contributing to the Department of Energy's Exascale Computing Project.

 ## 🔷 Professional Experience